 Punjabi Kachi Lassi: A Refreshing Summer Beverage

-Kachi lassi is a cooling and refreshing non-alcoholic summer beverage from the North Indian state of Punjab.
+Kachi lassi is a cold, refreshing non-alcoholic summer beverage from the North Indian state of Punjab.

 Kachi literally means uncooked.
 Lassi is a beverage or drink that is always prepared with fresh yogurt.
-Kachi lassi, however, is an exception—as instead of yogurt, milk is used.
+Kachi lassi, however, is an exception—instead of yogurt, milk is used.
 The milk imparts a delicious flavor and taste when combined with the rose syrup, or rooh afza.

 Simple and quick to prepare, this traditional drink has been handed down from generation to generation.
 Nuts or additional flavorings, like saffron, are not used in this traditional drink.

-- 2 tbsp or more rose syrup or rooh afza
+- 2 tablespoons or more rose syrup or rooh afza

-- 50 ml cool but previously boiled milk
+- 50 millilitre cool but previously boiled milk

 - Place the ice cubes in a large mug, and pour in the milk.

-- Add the chilled water, and 2 tbsp or more, as per taste, of rooh afza or rose syrup.
+- Add the chilled water, and 2 tablespoons or more, as per taste, of rooh afza or rose syrup.